Case Study

 Background

-Over the last two decades, 3D printing has become popular as consumer models continue to become more affordable and more advanced.
+Over the last two decades, 3D printing has become popular as consumer models continue to become more affordable and easier to use.

 This is a conceptual case study that is unaffiliated with Thingiverse or Ultimaker.